-Welcome to the ultimate guide to A2L refrigerants, where we dive into what you need to know to prepare for the transition to A2L refrigerants in 2023 and beyond.
+Welcome to the ultimate guide to A2L refrigerants, where we dive into what you need to know about A2L refrigerants in 2025 and beyond.
 As the world becomes increasingly conscious of the environmental repercussions of traditional refrigerants, the demand for A2L refrigerants is on the rise...